Fiat 1800 and 2100: Derivatives

 Abarth also proposed a sportier, 2+2 car based on the 2100.
 He discussed his plan with Fiat's Vice President Gaudenzio Bono in 1959 and it was arranged to supply Abarth with bare 2100 chassis and drivetrains.
 The chassis was strengthened and shortened, now on a 2450 mm wheelbase, and was fitted with a bored out and tuned engine with an Abarth exhaust system and Dunlop disc brakes on all four wheels.
 The bodywork was designed by Giovanni Michelotti and executed by Allemano.
 The Abarth 2200 was available as a two-door coupé or convertible and was introduced at the Turin Auto Show in October–November 1959.
 The bore was increased to 79.0 mm, which gave a displacement of 2162 cc.
-Along with an increased compression ratio and triple Weber 40 DCOE carburettors, maximum power increased to 135 hp-metric at 6000 rpm, making for top speeds of 197 and 186 km/h for the Coupé and Spider respectively.
+Along with an increased compression ratio and triple Weber 40 DCOE carburettors and higher engine speeds, maximum power increased to 135 hp-metric at 6000 rpm, making for top speeds of 197 and 186 km/h for the Coupé and Spider respectively.
 Unlike Fiat's column-shifted original, the Abarth 2200 had the shifter relocated to the floor.
 As originally presented, the Spider was given a different front end treatment of a rectilinear nature, with twin headlights mounted at an angle.
-This rather awkward looking arrangement was shortlived; during 1960 Abarth changed it to a single-headlight design similar to that of the Coupé.
+This rather awkward looking arrangement was short-lived; during 1960 Abarth changed it to a single-headlight design similar to that of the Coupé.